 Step 1: Register with the Swedish Tax Agency

-Register with the Swedish Tax Agency by visiting your nearest Tax Agency office, which can be found here.
+Register with the Swedish Tax Agency by visiting your nearest Tax Agency office, which can be found here(link is external).

 The tax agency will register you in the Swedish Population Register and issue you a personal identity number (personnumer).

 Step 2: Obtain Your Income Tax Return Form

 An income tax return form will be sent to you in April if you are registered with the Swedish Tax Agency, and liable for income tax.
 If you have not received a form by the 15th of April, order a new form online here(link is external), or contact the Swedish Tax Agency on +46 (0) 771 567 567 or here(link is external).